top of page

 Assisting the empowerment of local communities at the grassroots is not all about money – a labor force and skills are needed on the ground.
 Volunteers are a free source of labor for nonprofit organizations and can be a valuable asset for their projects under the right conditions.

 Volunteers can bring in a vast array of skills as well as new perspectives and ideas.
-Whether the impact is positive and sustainable often depends on the duration of the commitment, the turnover of volunteers and the applied transition process.
-Volunteering can also yield a mutually beneficial cultural exchange between the volunteer and local communities, which, in addition, fosters awareness of global inequities.
-On the other hand this exchange might backfire, for instance if (short-term) visits fuel generalizations and the spreading of falsehoods based on limited insights.
+Whether the impact is positive and sustainable often depends on the duration of the commitment, the turnover of volunteers, and the applied transition process.
+Volunteering can also foster a mutually beneficial cultural exchange between volunteers and local communities, which, in addition, raises awareness of global inequities.
+Conversely, this exchange might backfire, for instance if (short-term) visits fuel generalizations and the spreading of falsehoods based on limited insights.

-Any volunteering experience is highly individual and largely shaped by a volunteer’s motives, mentalities and attitudes.
-Some might want to make a difference, others intend to add a check mark on their CVs or travel on the cheap.
-Maybe you expect to change the world by volunteering for two weeks and end up disappointed; or you might feel valuable if you can just teach one kid some simple math.
+Any volunteering experience is highly individual and largely shaped by a volunteer’s motives, mentality and attitude.
+Some might want to make a difference, others intend to add a check mark on their CV or travel on the cheap.
+Maybe you expect to change the world by volunteering for two weeks and end up disappointed; or you might feel valuable if you can just teach one kid a bit of simple math.
 Some volunteers get frustrated with certain tasks, while others are happy to help out in whatever way the organization sees fit.

 Of course, a positive experience also depends on finding the right project to volunteer with.
 Volunteering has become a profitable business for the tourism industry and if you look for volunteering opportunities online, you’ll mostly come across paid programs.
 Voluntourism agencies offer short-term all-inclusive packages and charge hefty sums for their services, which add convenience, but take away from the authenticity of the experience.
 This might not only be a drawback for you, but also hinder the awareness that comes with a more immersive set up.
 Such awareness is needed to drive a large-scale change in global policies, which would reduce the necessity for development aid in the first place.
 Moreover, the concept of making a charitable cause a profitable business is ethically dubious and it remains unclear how much money oozes from the intermediaries to the grassroots.